-- Remain home if sick and away from others until your fever is gone (without the use of medicines that reduce fever) and you feel well enough to participate in daily activities. - Understand and follow District Safe Work Procedures. - Wear appropriate personal protective equipment. - Attend education and training sessions. - Report to the school administrator, manager, or supervisor any concerns regarding an infectious disease hazard or exposure.
+- Remain home if sick and away from others until your fever, vomiting or diarrhea has resolved without the use of medicines and you feel well enough to participate in daily activities. - Understand and follow District Safe Work Procedures... - Wear appropriate personal protective equipment. - Attend education and training sessions. - Report to the school administrator, manager, or supervisor any concerns regarding an infectious disease hazard or exposure.